Line98Dev/offline-video-editing/Documentation/User.md

 # User
-* User manual for your end users that shows how to use the various features of your software
+* This is a user guide on how to use the offline ZooomApp application

     * Open the application by clicking the application icon wherever apps are accessible on your device.
     <table>